foroozandehgroup/cupid-data/README.md

 **You are advised to look at the Quinine and Strychnine notebooks first, as detailed descriptions are provided in these.**

-**To run a particular notebook, make sure that you lauuch Jupyter Lab inside one of the directories listed below.
+**To run a particular notebook, make sure that you launch Jupyter Lab inside one of the directories listed below.
 I.e. to look at the quinine notebook, make sure you are in `code/quinine/`.**